Masud Rana: Masud Rana in other media

 A full-length feature film about Rana was made in 1974 titled Masud Rana.
 Masud Parvez, who is known by his stage name Sohel Rana directed and starred in it.
 The film is based on the story Bishmaron [Amnesia] (which in turn is based on Strictly for Cash.. by James Hadley Chase.)
 It is the 11th story in the series and was first published in 1967.

 Three films based on first three novels from the series are planned.
 In July 2018, the Jaaz Multimedia production house announced that it was going to make the films based on Dhwangsha Pahar, Bharatnatyam and Swarna Mrigya.
 "We recently received permission to make films on the widely read Masud Rana series from Qazi Anwar Hussain," the company said.
 These three movies will be made and released over the course of next five years.
 The first film, which will be based on Dhongsho-Pahar, will go on shooting floors in January 2019.

 The first package drama in the history of Bangladesh, Prachir Periye (Beyond the Wall) was telecast in 1994 and is based on Pishach Dweep (The Island of Evil) with screenplay by Atiqul Haque Chowdhury and stars Bipasha Hayat.

-In 2020, Jaaz Multimedia released a Bengali movie, Masud Rana Dhongsho Pahar, directed by Asif Akbar based on the novel Dhangsa Pahar.
+In 2023, Jaaz Multimedia released a Bengali movie, MR-9: Do or Die, directed by Asif Akbar based on the novel Dhangsa Pahar.

 Profile and background

-Masud Rana, former major of the Bangladesh Army, currently commander stationed for HUMINT at BCI (Bangladesh Counter Intelligence) HQ, Dhaka.
-He works under direct command of Major General (retired) Rahat Khan of the fictitious Bangladesh Counter Intelligence (BCI).
+Masud Rana is a former major of the Bangladesh Army who is currently serving as a commander stationed for HUMINT (Human Intelligence) at the Bangladesh Counter Intelligence (BCI) headquarters in Dhaka.
+He works under the direct command of Major General (retired) Rahat Khan, the head of BCI.

-According to the series, Rana is also founder and director of an international investigating firm named Rana Agency, which is a front cover for BCI in the form of a private investigation agency.
+In the Masud Rana series, Rana is not only a member of the BCI but also the founder and director of an international investigating firm called Rana Agency.
+The agency serves as a front cover for BCI in the form of a private investigation agency.